-- If targets are not defined to allow 'trading' between wwtps (as above) then exceptions or less demanding targets should be et for small wwtps, wwtps with very low-P inflow. - As specified in the EU Taxonomy, recycled phosphorus must be a product with a market: either a certified CE-Mark or national fertiliser, or corresponding to market specifications for industrial functional applications of phosphorus.
-Nonetheless, there should be flexibility to develop innovative new phosphorus products if a potential market can be justified. - Where phosphorus is reused by sewage sludge application in agriculture (not as a certified fertiliser product), this should be: - after stabilisation and sanitisation (often by anaerobic digestion, enabling methane production), - under waste or equivalent permitting with monitoring, traceability, transparency, producer-responsibility, - application plan limited to crop nutrient requirements, - For sewage sludge use in agriculture, a quality and management certification scheme should be implemented, either with national systems, or at the EU level with a system of Notified Bodies (validated to deliver certification by the European Commission).
+- As specified in the EU Taxonomy, recycled phosphorus must be a product with a market: either a certified CE-Mark or national fertiliser, or corresponding to market specifications for industrial functional applications of phosphorus.
+Nonetheless, there should be flexibility to develop innovative new phosphorus products if a potential market can be justified. - Where phosphorus is reused by sewage sludge application to land (agriculture, forestry, soil restoration, not as a certified fertiliser product), this should be: after stabilisation and sanitisation (often by anaerobic digestion, enabling methane production), under waste or equivalent permitting with monitoring, traceability, transparency, producer-responsibility, application plan substituting fertiliser use and limited to plant nutrient requirements, - For sewage sludge use on land, a quality and management certification scheme should be implemented, either with national systems or at the EU level, with a system of Notified Bodies (validated to deliver certification by the European Commission).
 Certification should cover contaminants and safety, nutrient content and nutrient plant availability, management and application according to crop needs and to protect water quality.
 This would contribute to confidence of investors, farmers, supermarkets and consumers, given that food products are then placed on the EU market.
-This should be integrated into the EU Sewage Sludge Directive revision. - "Recycling" targets should apply wherever sewage sludge where P is not 'reused' (as above, with nutrients delivered according to crop needs). - The extension of reuse and recycling targets to other secondary phosphorus sources should be evaluated: organic fraction of municipal solid waste, landfill leachate, food processing, abattoirs, intensive livestock manure ... - For this, better data and monitoring of secondary phosphorus streams are needed.
+This should be integrated into the EU Sewage Sludge Directive revision. - "Recycling" rates should apply wherever sewage sludge is not 'reused' (used on land, substituting fertiliser use, with nutrients delivered according to plant needs). - The extension of reuse and recycling rates to other secondary phosphorus sources should be evaluated: organic fraction of municipal solid waste, landfill leachate, food processing, abattoirs, intensive livestock manure ... - For this, better data and monitoring of secondary phosphorus streams are needed.
 Note: the Critical Raw Materials Act 2024/1252 (OJ 11th April 2024) requires (art.
-26.7) that the Commission define a "list of products ... and waste streams ... considered as having a relevant critical raw materials recovery potential" (ESPP eNews n°84). - Possible reuse and recycling targets for nitrogen or other nutrients raise questions and should be studied, including: impacts on other wwtp priorities (energy, N2O, organics removal ...), carbon emissions compared to synthetic N fertilisers, realistic N-recovery potential. - Policies should support user demand for recycled nutrients.
-See proposals in SCOPE Newsletter n°151).
+26.7) that the Commission define a "list of products ... and waste streams ... considered as having a relevant critical raw materials recovery potential" (ESPP eNews n°84). - Possible reuse and recycling rates for nitrogen or other nutrients raise questions and should be studied, including: impacts on other wwtp priorities (energy, N2O, organics removal ...), carbon emissions compared to synthetic N fertilisers, realistic N-recovery potential. - Policies should support user demand for recycled nutrients (see ESPP Market Pull Policy Proposals) and ensure prevention and reduction of pollutants susceptible to inhibit P reuse and recycling (control at source).